hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Deployment.md

 Download the source data set according to instructions in folder *data*.
 Create the sample data sets from the source data by the instructions.

 Go to *code/tenant*.
-Create .env file and add values from .env_example.
 Then run the data generators according to the instructions on the folder.

 After completing these steps, you succesfully see: